The Community Foundation and our Local Environment

 So that’s why RWMF was formed?

-Tim: Right.
-The state launched sizable grant programs to incentivize local agencies to do regional water planning and projects including infrastructure improvements and technical studies across a wide range of issues like water supply, water quality, watershed stewardship, wastewater projects, and stormwater management.
+Tim: Yes.
+The state launched sizable grant programs to incentivize local agencies to do regional water planning and projects, including infrastructure improvements and technical studies across a wide range of issues like water supply, water quality, watershed stewardship, wastewater projects, and stormwater management.
 That’s when, in 2007, our local water agencies approached the Community Foundation to help coordinate IRWM planning within the County.
 So, the RWMF was created under the Community Foundation’s umbrella in 2008 to help support our local agencies in developing an IRWM plan and in pursuing grant funding for water-related projects.
-More recently we’ve supported planning and administration for the Santa Cruz Mid-County Groundwater Agency and the Santa Margarita Groundwater Agency that formed to manage two of the County’s groundwater basins.
+In 2014, the state enacted the Sustainable Groundwater Management Act (SGMA), which requires groundwater basins to be sustainably managed and led to the formation of new groundwater sustainability agencies.
+The RWMF currently provides planning and administrative support to the Santa Cruz Mid-County Groundwater Agency and the Santa Margarita Groundwater Agency.

 Is RWMF unique?

-Tim: There are 48 IRWM regions throughout the state, but not many entities that I’m aware of like us.
+Tim: There are 46 IRWM regions throughout the state, but not many entities that I’m aware of like us.
 Elsewhere, the IRWM coordination responsibilities generally defaulted to the largest public agency participating in a given region.
 But RWMF is unique.
-It took a nonprofit that was already well respected for attracting and distributing resources to meet local needs—the Community Foundation—and adapted it to create the RWMF.
-That approach has succeeded for 15 years now.
-And to date, RWMF has been awarded $26 million in grants and supported locals in securing and managing an additional $30 million in grants - that funding enabled important planning and projects to be done, which is really great!
+It took a nonprofit that was already well respected for attracting and distributing resources to meet local needs—the Community Foundation—and adapted it to create the RWMF to meet the specific need for more funding for water resources projects in Santa Cruz County.
+That approach has succeeded for 18 years now.
+And to date, RWMF has been awarded $28 million in grants and supported locals in securing and managing an additional $33 million in grants - that funding enabled important planning and projects to be done, which is really great!

 How do we get our water in Santa Cruz County?
 Are we different than other counties?

-Tim: Unlike much of the state which is connected to state or federal water supply projects, Santa Cruz relies upon water from local sources—precipitation and groundwater from our local aquifers.
+Tim: Unlike much of the state, which is connected to state or federal water supply projects, Santa Cruz relies upon water from local sources—precipitation and groundwater from our local aquifers.
 About 90% of residents receive water from a public agency.
-The rest are either served by a small water system using groundwater, or they’re rural residents on their own groundwater.
+The rest are either served by a small water system using groundwater, or they are rural residents on their own groundwater.
 Over 75% of the county’s water supply is from groundwater.
 But your source depends on where you reside.
-Nearly 100,000 residents are served by the city of Santa Cruz Water Department which typically gets 95% of its water from surface water via the San Lorenzo River, North Coast streams, and Loch Lomond reservoir.
-Residents in Mid-County or in the Scotts Valley area are groundwater dependent, with some recycled water used in Scotts Valley.
-San Lorenzo Valley is a little unique in that they have both a significant supply from groundwater and surface water.
-Watsonville relies principally upon groundwater, in wet years may draw from surface water creeks and also produces recycled water.
-Overall, about half of the water used in the County goes towards agriculture mostly in the Pajaro Valley, which relies primarily on groundwater but also uses more than 5% recycled water.
+Nearly 100,000 residents are served by the city of Santa Cruz Water Department, which typically gets 95% of its water from surface water via the San Lorenzo River, North Coast streams, and Loch Lomond reservoir.
+Residents in Mid-County or in the Scotts Valley area are groundwater dependent, with recycled water used in Scotts Valley for landscape irrigation.
+Recently, Soquel Creek Water District's Pure Water Soquel began operations using advanced treated recycled water for groundwater replenishment and seawater intrusion prevention.
+San Lorenzo Valley is a little unique in that they have a significant supply from both groundwater and surface water.
+Watsonville relies principally upon groundwater, and in wet years may draw from surface water creeks and also produces recycled water.
+Overall, about half of the water used in the County goes towards agriculture, mostly in the Pajaro Valley, which relies primarily on groundwater but also uses more than 5% recycled water.

 Is it a good thing or a bad thing that we are disconnected from the state and federal water supply?

-Tim: Historically it was probably seen as a liability.
+Tim: Historically, it was probably seen as a liability.
 But it has forced the region to reckon with its own supply and sustainable management in a way that puts our region ahead of the curve statewide.
-Much of the state is dependent on the Sierra snowpack, which although is a record amount this year, is projected to dwindle substantially as the climate warms over the next century.
-I think a lot of the areas of the state haven’t really reckoned with that yet and the ramifications of these changes in the decades ahead.
+Much of the state is dependent on the Sierra snowpack, which is projected to dwindle substantially as the climate warms over the next century.
+I think a lot of the areas of the state haven’t really reckoned with that yet, and the ramifications of these changes in the decades ahead.

 What are some of the highest priority projects for us in the County?

 Tim: The short answer is anything that helps us improve water supply reliability and adapt to climate change.
-Our infrastructure is not built for what we’ve been experiencing this past winter, and what we’re going to keep experiencing with extreme “whiplash” weather patterns—periods of prolonged drought followed by short bursts of torrential atmospheric rivers.
-The climate our water system was designed for is not the climate we are going to be operating under in the decades ahead.
+Our infrastructure is not built for the “whiplash” weather patterns that we are increasingly experiencing —periods of prolonged drought followed by short bursts of torrential atmospheric rivers.
+The climate our water systems were designed for is not the climate we are going to be operating under in the decades ahead.
 So, it might be the ability to capture more intense runoff from these bigger storms and the ability to withstand these longer, more severe droughts.
-There are a lot of necessary improvements to the water systems to adapt them to climate change and RWMF is pursuing funding to help the region adjust to these coming changes.
+There are a lot of necessary improvements to the water systems to adapt them to climate change, and RWMF is pursuing funding to help the region adjust to these coming changes.

 What are you most proud of about RWMF’s work in the past year?

-Tim: We’re grateful to work effectively with public agency partners and bring grant funds in for much needed projects.
-This past year we supported the Mid-County Groundwater Agency in attaining a $7.6 million implementation grant for groundwater sustainability projects.
-We also worked with the city of Watsonville on a successful $5 million grant to expand their water system storage.
+Tim: We’re grateful to work effectively with public agency partners and bring grant funds in for much-needed projects.
+With our assistance, our partners have planned and implemented over 125 projects to improve water resources and watershed stewardship.
+This past year, we supported the Mid-County Groundwater Agency as it implemented a $7.6 million grant funding groundwater sustainability projects.
+We worked with the city of Watsonville on a successful $5 million grant to expand its water system storage.
+We also supported Scotts Valley Water District and the City of Santa Cruz on a grant that partially funds an intertie between their water systems that will improve their ability to respond to droughts and water supply emergencies.

 Header image: City of Santa Cruz's Newell Creek Dam